c0rx/c0rx.github.io/index.md

 ![logo](/assets/logo.png){:.logo}

-GTFOBins is a curated list of Unix binaries that can be used to bypass local security restrictions in misconfigured systems.
+SCAM|MPACT is a curated list of Unix binaries that can be used to bypass local security restrictions in misconfigured systems.

 The project collects legitimate [functions](/functions/) of Unix binaries that can be abused to ~~get the f**k~~ break out restricted shells, escalate or maintain elevated privileges, transfer files, spawn bind and reverse shells, and facilitate the other post-exploitation tasks.